amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 **Lets code!**

-To get us started, we need a very large data set.
-We don't need many rows, but we want as many columns as possible!
+To get started, we need a data set with a lot of columns.
 We're going to borrow a data set from <a href='http://www.nipsfsc.ecs.soton.ac.uk/' target='_blank'>NIPS (Neural Information Processing Systems)</a> from a 2013 competition that they still make avaialble for us to learn from.
 WE download the <a href='http://www.nipsfsc.ecs.soton.ac.uk/datasets/' target='_blank'>GISETTE</a> data set (**warning:** this is a large file):

 ```r